darka/darka-blog-src/content/posts/generating-png-in-python.md

 saved some space, or as an indexed-colour image with a palette and saved even more space.
 However, as most images on the web have colours, we will keep it as a colour image and stick to the RGB values.

+Now let's work out how to write everything to a PNG file.

 # Header

-Let's workout how to write everything to a PNG file.
-First of all, a PNG file needs a header:
+First of all, a PNG file begins with a header.
+Let's define it as a constant:

 {{< highlight python >}}
 HEADER = b'\x89PNG\r\n\x1A\n'
 {{< /highlight >}}

-The header is then followed by a number of chunks.
+We will later write it out to our file.

 # Chunks

+The header is followed by a number of chunks.
 A chunk is a named data block that consists of:
  * a 4-byte length field
  * a 4-byte chunk type field
  * the data
  * a 4-byte checksum

+The length field holds the size of the data field, and the chunk type is a special name defined in the PNG spec that represents what kind of data this chunk holds.
+Next comes the actual data, and finally a checksum.

 The checksum is created using the CRC algorithm from the chunk type and the data.
 The length field is not included in the checksum.

-First of all, let's write a function that returns the checksum:
+We will implement a function that writes out a data chunk to our PNG file, but first let's begin with a function that returns the checksum:

 {{< highlight python >}}
 import zlib